Arts District (Portland, Maine)

 The Arts District is a section of downtown Portland, Maine’s designated in 1995 as to promote the cultural community and creative economy of the city.
 It covers a large part of upper Congress Street towards the West End and spans Congress Street toward the East ending at Portland City Hall and its Merrill Auditorium concert hall.

 Arts and culture organizations

 There are many art galleries, a theater company, museums, and schools in the general area.
-Both Maine College of Art (MECA) and Portland Museum of Art are located in the district.
+Maine College of Art & Design (MECA&D), the Institute of Contemporary Art at Maine College of Art & Design, and Portland Museum of Art are located in the district.
 The Maine Historical Society, the Wadsworth-Longfellow House, the Maine Charitable Mechanics Association and the Portland Public Library are located in the district.

 The Arts District is home to two television stations (WCSH and WMTW) and several radio stations.
 It is also home to the State Theatre building, the Portland Stage Company and One Longfellow Square.
 There are many coffee shops, bars and restaurants in the district.